italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 This section outlines the key technical requirements and processes related to the revocation of Digital Credentials.
 Furthermore, it provides the technical details that the Verifiers MUST implement to verify, in a secure and reliable manner, the validity of a Digital Credential during the presentation phase.

-The verification of the validity of a Digital Credential is based on the `[OAuth Status Attestation draft 00] <https://datatracker.ietf.org/doc/draft-demarco-oauth-status-attestations/00/>`_ specification.
+The verification of the validity of a Digital Credential is based on the `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_ specification.

-A Status Attestation is a signed object that is evidence of the validity status of a Digital Credential.
+A Status Attestation is a signed document serving as proof of a Digital Credential's current validity status.
 The Issuer provides these attestations to Holders who can present them to Verifiers together with the corresponding Digital Credentials.

-Generally, the Status Attestation enables:
+The Status Attestations have the following features:

-- an entirely automated issuance flow, as the User authentication is not required for the provisioning of the Status Attestation;
+- automated issuance, as the User authentication is not required for the provisioning of the Status Attestation;
-- the verification of the digital Credential validity status when both the Wallet Instance and the Verifier are offline;
+- verification of the digital Credential validity status when both the Wallet Instance and the Verifier are offline;
-- better privacy of the User since:
+- improved privacy, according to the following evidences:

   1. the Verifier cannot check over time the validity of a given  Digital Credential related to the User;
-  2. it prevents issuers to track when and where a Digital Credential is verified.
+  2. the Issuers cannot track when and where a Digital Credential is verified.
   3. it doesn't reveal any information about the Users or the content of their Digital Credentials.

 .. _sec_revocation_assumption: